danielharrell/open-eyes-lect-2017-18/Open.md

 If anything, the force of this conception is lost in familiarity.
-But to make it less familiar, think again of those moments in life, moments we might identify with learning or growing, where we would want to say that something *has* changed in our place or identity.
+But to make it less familiar, think again of those moments in life, moments we might identify with learning, or growing, where we would want to say that something *has* changed in our place or identity.
 We might think of them as moments of otherness that most reveal our openness.
 Still, we are more likely to suppose that such